theAgingApprentice/DougLessonPlan/README.md

 ## Lesson 4: Servo Motor Control
 Goal:
 Write a program that controls a servo motor.
+Try uing the values 10, 90, amd 170 to position the motor.

 New things to learn:
 1. Learn how to wire a servo motor to your development board.